dozwa/gaep/README.md

 Inside the microflow, two decision widgets check whether the user_question attribute and the guideline attribute and empty.
 If they are not, the microflow calls a REST service.
 In that process, the data from the >Request< object will be sent to a remote server and mendix will receive a response that generates a >Response< object.
 The parameters of the request and response are configured in the "gaep.Import_mapping" and "gaep.Export_mapping" files.
 Finally, the microflow will open the "gaep_output" page.

+*Configuring server routing:*
+Within the "Call REST Service" action, all routing parameters can be configured.
+Specifically, under General > Location, you can input the server address, and under HTTP Headers > Authentication, you can enter the username and password for server access.

 ### App // gaep_output
 **Feature**
 On the output page the user will find 4 sections: